mbezjak/mbezjak.github.io/content/posts/what-is-a-validation.md

 If you happen to implement your system such that it recognizes all the relevant subtasks above then a nice side benefit is that it's really easy to explore and course-correct using such a system.
-Event without any documentation.
+Even without any documentation.
 For example, you can keep executing `curl -X POST https://api.company.com/users -H '...' -d '...'` and learn something new.

 1. Oh I see I need to send something
 1. Oh it needs to be a JSON